Maranoa Regional Council supports not-for-profit organisations with funding for community based projects under its grants program.

 the closing date.

-See below for a list of successful applicants for Round 1 and 2 for 2018/19.
+See below for a list of successful applicants for Round 1 for 2019/20.

 HOW TO APPLY